nawabahmadreshi/documentation/pages/marketing-channels/google-platform-display-ads.md

 ## Configure an Ad

-To set up a Display Network Mobile App Engagement Campaign on iOS, first create the campaign on Google Adwords following the instructions [here](https://support.google.com/adwords/answer/6310670?hl=en) and stop at the Ad creation step.
+To set up a Display Network Mobile App Engagement Campaign on iOS, first create the campaign on Google Adwords and stop at the Ad creation step.

 During Ad creation follow the following procedures for Branch link tracking

+1. Enter your desired Final Website into the **Final URL** field.
+This should be the same website that your Branch link routes to.
 1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.)
-1. Paste the link into the **Direct link** field of the ad creator
+1. Expand the **Advanced URL options** and paste your Branch Ad link into the **Tracking URL template** field.

-{% image src="/img/pages/features/google-ads/google-platform-display-ads/iOS/full-branch-link.png" half center alt='Example Link' %}
+{% image src="/img/pages/features/google-ads/google-platform-display-ads/full-branch-link.png" half center alt='Example Link' %}

-{% image src="/img/pages/features/google-ads/google-platform-display-ads/iOS/adwords-configuration.png" half center alt='Example Adwords Config' %}
+{% image src="/img/pages/features/google-ads/google-platform-display-ads/adwords-configuration.png" half center alt='Example Adwords Config' %}

+{% protip %}

+Because the **Final URL** for your app install campaigns must match your app store domain, you cannot put a Branch link in that box.
+However, capturing installs and deep linking users through content is still possible due to the **Tracking template** configuration.

+{% endprotip %}

 ## View Your Data using the Branch dashboard